rpicard/explore-flask/11-handling_forms.md

 ### Rendering forms

-WTForms can also help us render the HTML forms themselves.
-The Field class implemented by WTForms renders an HTML representation of that field when called, so we just have to call our fields in our template to render it.
-That's how we were able to render the csrf_token field in the previous section.
-Here's how that template would look if we used WTForms to render our other fields too.
+WTForms can also help us render the HTML for the forms.
+The `Field` class implemented by WTForms renders an HTML representation of that field, so we just have to call the form fields to render them in our template.
+It's just like render the `csrf_token` field.
+Here's how the login template looks when we use WTForms to render our other fields too.

 myapp/templates/login.html
 ```